GatoPlayero/Scala/CreateJAR/README.md

 ### • **Option A** - Use simple remove to uninstall Anaconda:

-* Windows–In the Control Panel, choose Add or Remove Programs or Uninstall a program, and then select Python 3.*n* (*Anaconda*) or your version of Python.
+* Windows&#x2013;In the Control Panel, choose Add or Remove Programs or Uninstall a program, and then select Python 3.*n* (*Anaconda*) or your version of Python.

 * Use Uninstall-Anaconda.exe in [```C:\Users\username\Anaconda3```]